Going Interstellar

 One point that irks scientists and engineers about the film though, aside from what is depicted inside a black hole, is the Ranger spacecraft the crew use to go to and from the surface of planets.
 It is not only a single-stage-to-orbit spacecraft, impressive in itself, but it can also move around the gravity well of a supermassive black hole.

-We can posit that they have some kind of amazing futuristic technology that enables this performance - but this produces a plot hold.
+We can posit that they have some kind of amazing futuristic technology that enables this performance - but this produces a plot hole.
 Why didn’t they just use this propulsion technology to evacuate the Earth in the first place?
 Why the need to employ gravity manipulation?

 Interestingly, there is a real life technology that neatly solves both these issues.
 A propulsion technology of phenomenal performance but dependent on a crippling rare fuel source that would preclude its use for mass transport.